douggal/advent-of-code-2021/README.md

 and 2) for part two I did not reload the data after part 1 completed.

 #### Day 05
-Choose a represenation of this sparse matrix that will work will with functional programming methods
+Chose a representation of this sparse matrix that will work will with functional programming methods